A Guide To Urban Outfitters’ Biggest and Boldest Denim

-Longtime fans of Urban Outfitters know all about BDG, which is UO's exclusive in-house collection of denim goods and other reimagined wardrobe essentials.
-Famous for releasing of-the-moment styles mostly under $100, BDG is a best-kept secret destination for fashion lovers who want to experiment with major street-style trends without severely breaking the bank.
-I remember back when BDG was quick to be the ultimate source for all washes of perfectly fitting skinny and cigarette jeans — these days, in keeping up with the times, BDG is serving literally every type of loose-fit, baggy silhouette in a variety of colorways.
+Longtime fans of Urban Outfitters know all about BDG, its exclusive in-house collection of denim goods and other reimagined wardrobe essentials.
+Famous for releasing of-the-moment styles mostly under $100, BDG is a well-kept secret destination for fashion lovers who want to experiment with major street-style trends without severely breaking the bank.
+I remember back when BDG was the ultimate source for all washes of perfectly fitting skinny and cigarette jeans — these days, in keeping up with the times, BDG is serving literally every type of loose-fit, baggy silhouette in a variety of colorways.

 Advertisement

 No matter your stance on the death of the skinny jean, the baggy pant continues to have a strong grip on the fashion industry — and perhaps you're more curious than ever about incorporating un-clingy, '90s-inspired silhouettes into your 2022 wardrobe?
 (It happens to the best of us.
 No matter how much we resist, there's something about accommodating cargo pants we simply cannot deny.)
 This is where BDG comes into play.
-In an effort to help our readers shop the Gen Z clothier with confidence, we put together a quick guide to the best BDG denim styles based on the current loose-as-a-goose jean trends that you ought to consider — along with a few tips and tricks on how to pull off these voluminous bottoms for spring.
+In an effort to help our readers shop the Gen Z clothier with confidence, we put together a quick guide to the best BDG denim styles based on the current loose-as-a-goose jean trends, along with a few tips and tricks on how to pull off these voluminous bottoms for spring.

 V-Front Jeans